cablelabs/snaps-openstack/doc/source/install/install.md

 ## 2.3 Pre-requsites Requirements

-- Machine running SNAPS-Kolla should have Ubuntu 16.04 Xenial as host OS and should have internet access.
+- Machine running SNAPS-OpenStack should have Ubuntu 16.04 Xenial as host OS and should have internet access.
 - All host machines should have identical interface names and should have at least 2 interfaces (one for management and one for data).
-- All host machines are connected to configuration node (machine running SNAPS-Kolla) and have Internet access connectivity via data interface.
+- All host machines are connected to configuration node (machine running SNAPS-OpenStack) and have Internet access connectivity via data interface.

 > Note: Configuration node should have http/https and ftp proxy if node is behind corporate firewall.
 Set the http/https proxy for apt.